mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

-- Added possibility for multiple event parameters and the mask parameter in averaging and noise covariance calculation, see Section 4.13.3.
+- Added possibility for multiple event parameters and the mask parameter in averaging and noise covariance calculation, see :ref:`CACHACHH`.

-- Added simple conditional averaging, see Section 4.13.3.
+- Added simple conditional averaging, see :ref:`CACHACHH`.

 Release notes for MNE software 2.7.2
 ####################################